Twenkid/Theory-of-Universe-and-Mind/Predictions/README.md

 Man has senses through which he gets to know the world, understands what is "required of him".
 By birth, the human mind is not even a mind, but only the embryo of one (see below), and it takes time to learn what it is supposed to imitate.

-In the language of "Emil" , the algorithm that introduces works and looks for dependencies in them is called "seed of reason" (ZR).
+In the language of "Emil" , the algorithm that introduces works and looks for dependencies in them is called "seed of reason" (ZR, germ/embryo of reason/intelligence).
 (See also "Man and the Thinking Machine" (Analysis of the possibility of creating a Thinking Machine and some shortcomings of man and organic matter in front of it) , magazine "The Sacred Computer" no. 13, Dec.
 2001)

 The germ/seed of reason is, for example, the human brain when it is in the body of a newborn child.